-You’ve set up your store and you’re ready to start earning a profit.
-But your entire business hinges on this one element – getting the print file just right, so that your design can be displayed in its full glory that your customer will then bask in for the remainder of that garment’s lifetime.
+You’ve set up your store and you’re ready for the first sales.
+But your entire business hinges on this one element – getting the print file just right, so that your design can be displayed in its full glory.

 Top reasons your order is on hold

 1. Bad print file quality